 The World Bank sanctioned Alstom for improper payment of €110,000 made in 2002 in relation to a World Bank-financed Zambian power rehabilitation project.
-On 22 February 2012, as part of a negotiated resolution agreement, the World Bank announced its decision to debar ALSTOM Hydro France and ALSTOM Network Schweiz AG (Switzerland) and their affiliates from public tenders financed by the World Bank for a period of 3 years, which can be reduced to 21 months subject to certain conditions Alstom intends to respect.
+On 22 February 2012, as part of a negotiated resolution agreement, the World Bank announced its decision to debar ALSTOM Hydro France and ALSTOM Network Schweiz AG (Switzerland) and their affiliates from public tenders financed by the World Bank for a period of three years.
 The Group paid also a restitution amount of \$9.5 million.
 This debarment qualifies for cross-debarment by the other multilateral development banks pursuant to the Agreement of Mutual Recognition of Debarments signed on 9 April 2010.